-This course continues to have the student to treatment experiences outside of the public clinic.
-The student will perform treatments specific to the group or institution involved.
-This may take place either on-campus or within the community.
-(P- MASG2008 Clinical Practice 2 or P- MASG2001 Massage Assessment, Treatment and Practice 2) and (P- MASG2007 Remedial Exercise or P- FITN2003 Exercise Theory)
+In this course, students continue to have treatment experiences outside of the public clinic.
+Students perform treatments specific to the group or institution involved.
+Experiences may take place either on-campus or within the community.
+P- MASG2013 Massage Theory 4